 What to Expect at Your Yearly Checkup

-Just as your birthday comes around once a year, your annual wellness exam should happen every year, too – especially if you want to experience the best possible health for years to come.
+Just as your birthday comes around once a year, your yearly checkup should happen annually, too — especially if you want to experience the best possible health for years to come.

-“No matter what your age or gender, an annual wellness exam is beneficial, and most insurance plans cover the cost,” said Kevin Post, DO, Chief Medical Officer of Avera Medical Group.
+“No matter what your age or gender, a yearly checkup is beneficial, and most insurance plans cover the cost,” said Kevin Post, DO, Chief Medical Officer of Avera Medical Group.
 “But before you schedule yours, remember: you are the most important member of the health care team.
 Patients who adopt this mindset and who are engaged along with their care team can have better results and better health.”

 First and foremost, it’s important for your primary care provider to know your personal and family medical history.
 A primary care provider can be a family practitioner, OB/GYN, pediatrician or internal medicine specialist.
 Finding a primary care provider is worth the search, too.

 Your provider will collect basic health information such as weight, height and vital signs, including blood pressure, heart rate and temperature.
 “This helps us watch for trends over time, and also investigate vitals that are outside of normal range,” Post said.

 He or she may assess your general health by checks of the following:

 - Your heartbeat and breathing sounds via stethoscope